Stand with Ukraine flag

 PostgreSQL database

-TBMQ uses a PostgreSQL database to store different entities such as users, user credentials, MQTT client credentials, and published messages for DEVICES, among others.
+TBMQ uses a PostgreSQL database to store different entities such as users, user credentials, MQTT client credentials, statistics, WebSocket connections, WebSocket subscriptions, and others.

 Web UI